★ TU4, TU5, and Bonus Update Available Now for PS, XBOX, and Game Pass!

-This is a guide to weapon sharpness in Monster Hunter Rise (MH Rise).
+This is a guide to weapon sharpness in Monster Hunter Rise (MH Rise) Sunbreak.
 Find out about how sharpness works, sharpness level damage modifiers, all the skills related to sharpness, and ways to sharpen your weapon.

 List of Contents

-Sharpness in Monster Hunter Rise is a gauge on the top left that represents your weapon's
+Sharpness in Monster Hunter: Rise (MH Rise) is a gauge on the top left that represents your weapon's strength or effectiveness.
+It serves as a modifier for your weapon's damage and attack deflection rate.

 |Melee Weapon||Ranged Weapon|